1. Suburban Isolation

 4. Sunken Living Rooms

 A split-level or sunken living room once added architectural interest and a sense of separation between spaces, but now, it’s seen as a tripping hazard and an inconvenience.
-Many buyers with children or elderly family members see the step-down design as a safety risk rather than a stylish feature, says Apartment Therapy.
+Many buyers with children or elderly family members see the step-down design as a safety risk rather than a stylish feature.
 The uneven flooring also makes it difficult to rearrange furniture or create a seamless flow between spaces.
 As open-concept living becomes more desirable, the appeal of sunken rooms continues to fade.

 Beyond safety concerns, sunken living rooms can also make a home feel outdated and less adaptable to modern living needs.
 Many buyers prefer wide, even flooring that allows for easier mobility and accessibility.
 The presence of steps can also make home renovations, like installing new flooring, more expensive and complicated.
 In many cases, homeowners are now leveling out their sunken living spaces to create a more cohesive and functional layout.